-In situations in which a security incident involves data that is wholly owned by the organization, there may be few, if any, obligations for the organization to notify business partners.
+In situations in which a security incident involves data that is wholly owned by an organization, there may be few, if any, obligations for the organization to notify business partners.
 Often, however, business partners may have an interest in the information impacted.
 For example, if an incident involves data of another entity for which your organization is performing services, you may have an obligation in your service agreement or under state data breach notification statutes to notify that entity of an actual (or suspected) security incident.
 The contractual requirement sometimes requires notifying the partner in a relatively short time frame (e.g., immediately or within 24 hours) when an incident is suspected.
-As another example, if an incident involves payment card information that you received from consumers, the agreement that you have with your payment processor or merchant bank may similarly require that you notify those entities or additional third parties (e.g., Visa, MasterCard, Discover, and American Express) of a potential security incident.
+As another example, if an incident involves payment card information that you received from consumers, the agreement that you have with your payment processor or merchant bank may similarly require that you notify those entities or additional third parties (e.g., Visa, Mastercard, Discover, and American Express) of a potential security incident.

 An essential component to preparing for a security incident is understanding the contractual obligations that your organization may have to business partners or affiliates.

-Ideally those obligations-including the telephone numbers or addresses of business contacts-would be summarized in the incident response plan for easy access in the event of a breach.
+If your organization is regulated by the GDPR, you may have notification obligations if you are serving as a processor for another company, or if you are a joint controller.
+Tip: Ideally those obligations-including the telephone numbers or addresses of business contacts-would be summarized in the incident response plan for easy access in the event of a breach.

+III.
 INCIDENT RESPONSE

 As discussed above, the best way to investigate a security incident is to follow an incident response plan that was put in place before the incident occurred and that takes into consideration the specific needs and resources of an organization.
-If in-house counsel is evaluating an existing response plan, or if an organization does not have an incident response plan when an incident is identified, the steps that follow outline best practices that take into account possible legal requirements and obligations.
-Among other things, these include recommendations for investigating the incident, coordinating with data owners, communicating to the public or media, communicating with law enforcement, communicating with consumers, and communicating with regulators.
+If an organization does not have an incident response plan, the steps that follow outline best practices that take into account possible legal requirements and obligations.
+Among other things, these include recommendations for investigating the incident, coordinating with data owners, communicating to the public or media, communicating with law consumers. enforcement. communicating with and communicating with regulators.
 This section also discusses the types of services that organizations often offer to consumers whose information was involved in a data breach and unique issues that arise in the context of certain types of breaches.